erosmarcello/dororthy-ai/README.md

 ## **Data Collection**

-To collect data for the project, you will need to tag along with professional storm chasers and chase tornadoes.
+To collect data for the project, you will need real-world weather data as well as data collected in the field during recent storm chases.
 The data collected will include information such as tornado location, size, wind speed, and direction.
-You can also collect weather data such as temperature, humidity, and atmospheric pressure.
+You can utilize collect weather data such as temperature, humidity, and atmospheric pressure.
+Transfer Learning will explored and potentially leveraged should the need arise due to gaps or ineffciencies in data sets.

 ## **Preprocessing**